xpavlic4/Kyle-Landry-Sheets/README.md

 # Kyle-Landry-Sheets
-Links to transcriptions of Kyle Landry's sheet music, currently hidden due to syntax changes in PHPBB.
+Download links to transcriptions of Kyle Landry's sheet music, currently hidden due to syntax changes in PHPBB.
 Translated into markdown.

 ---